 [14:37] What's the background to the problem?
 What's the current condition based upon observations of the problem?
 Just as doctors and nurses, house staff and others round on sick patients, we as leaders have to round on sick systems within our hospitals, and apply the same kind of clinical reasoning.
 It's remarkable to me, the analogy.

 [15:12] Clinical reasoning that we do to sick patients for our sick systems.
-We’ve used that analogy to take nurse managers and our unit based clinical leadership team which are the structure we used here in Penn to apply this ideas, to have them focus on systems illnesses, using Lean kinds of methodology.
-The final point about that is actually beginning next week, we’re taking 12 of our medical residents to a three day intensive deep dive into Lean methodologies.
+We've used that analogy to take nurse managers and our unit-based clinical leadership team which is the structure we used here in Penn to apply these ideas, to have them focus on systems illnesses, using Lean kinds of methodology.
+The final point about that is actually beginning next week, we're taking 12 of our medical residents to a three day intensive deep dive into Lean methodologies.

 Mark: [15:45] That sounds reminiscent of some of the work from PRHI in the goal of perfect patient care.

 Dr. Shannon: [16:11] Exactly.
 I'd like to avoid what I consider to be the rhetoric or pejorative around readmissions, right?
 Which is the sort of the bellwether cause these days.
 Say that for any given patient, the goal is to get what they want and need to transition back to health at the time of discharge, and that if we do that, the consequence will be no one needs to be readmitted.